 Our brain normally needs glucose to work, which our body obtains from simple carbohydrates.
 Glucose is in our blood.
 It enters the cells through the blood sugar-lowering hormone insulin.
 We store unused energy as fat.
 So if we load up on too much pasta, bread, or sweets, our body stores it as fat.

 The aim of the ketogenic diet is to put our body into a state of ketosis.
-This means that our body takes the necessary energy from fat due to the carbohydrate deficiency.
+This means that our body takes the necessary energy from fat due to carbohydrate deficiency, and starts producing ketones.
 As a result, our fat reserves melt.

-During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketone bodies.
+During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketones.
 Our body uses them as an energy source.

 Fast Weight Loss with Fat and Protein

 Since you’re using fat, rather than carbs as your energy source, you should notice significant weight loss.
 You’ll probably notice weight loss pretty quickly, as a result of this carbohydrate-poor diet.
 But be careful of the side effects, sometimes known as the Keto-Flu, when you start this plan.
 Some people might feel weak, cranky, and dizzy after having to give up sugar or high-carb items while on the keto diet.

 The high protein and fat content of the ketogenic diet ensure quick and long saturation without loss of muscle mass.
 This is important for losing weight, as your muscles can burn a lot of excess energy.
 This also increases the motivation to stick with the low-carb keto diet.

 However, studies have shown that after one or two years, ketogenic dieters usually regain the initial weight loss.
 Many have stopped the diet and re-integrated foods containing carbohydrates into their diet.